 Has any new hardware or software been added?

 If any new hardware devices were connected to the computer or new software was installed, it may be causing your problem.
 Try removing the hardware, uninstall the program, and then reboot your computer.
 If the problem goes away, that's a strong sign that the new hardware/software was causing the problem.

 Has the computer moved?

-Has there been any power outages or electrical storms?
+Have there been any power outages or electrical storms?

-Update drivers or install latest patches
+Update drivers or the install latest patches

 Scan for malware and viruses